gem/oq-engine/doc/adv-manual/general.rst

 but currently this only works for `csv` and `xml`.
-The exporters are one of the most time-consuming parts on the engine, mostly because of the sheer number of them; the are more than fifty exporters and they are always increasing.
+The exporters are one of the most time-consuming parts on the engine, mostly because of the sheer number of them; there are more than fifty exporters and they are always increasing.
 If you need new exports, please [add an issue on GitHub](https://github.com/gem/oq-engine/issues).

 oq zip